Why We Make Specialty Duramax Tools

 Why You Need It: When it comes to diesels, the importance of using quality fuel cannot be stressed enough as a tank of bad fuel can ruin your truck’s common rail pump and injectors.
 Suffice to say, a few thousand dollars in repairs.

-With that said, GM recommends replacing the fuel filter on the 2001-2011 Duramax every 15,000 miles.
-The water in fuel (WIF) sensor needs to be removed from the old filter and transferred to the new one.
+With that said, we recommend replacing the fuel filter on your Duramax diesel every 15,000 miles.
+On the 2001-2016 6.6L Duramax, the water in fuel (WIF) sensor needs to be removed from the old filter and transferred to the new one.

 However, many home and general mechanics often use a pair of channel locks to remove the sensor but since it is made of plastic, this usually ends up damaging it.
 A similar situation occurs with the plastic bleeder screw that can easily be rounded out if it was overtightened.